samiralam/rules-compendium/docs/dmg/8-bastions/index.md

 **Craft: Book.** You commission the facility’s hireling to craft a blank book.
 The work takes 7 days and costs you 10 GP.
 The book remains in your Bastion until you claim it.

 **Craft: Magic Item (Arcana).** If you are level 9+, you can commission the facility’s hireling to craft a Common or an Uncommon magic item chosen by you from the [Arcana tables](/sources/dnd/dmg-2024/random-magic-items#ArcanaTables) in [chapter 7](/sources/dnd/dmg-2024/random-magic-items).
 The facility has the tool required to craft the item, and the hireling has proficiency with that tool as well as proficiency in the [Arcana](/sources/dnd/free-rules/playing-the-game#Skills) skill.
-See the “[Crafting Magic Items](/sources/dnd/dmg-2024/treasure#CraftingMagicItems)” section in [chapter 7](/sources/dnd/dmg-2024/treasure) for the time and money that must be spent to craft the item.
+See the "[Crafting Magic Items](/sources/dnd/dmg-2024/treasure#CraftingMagicItems)" section in [chapter 7](/sources/dnd/dmg-2024/treasure) for the time and money that must be spent to craft the item.
 If the item allows its user to cast any spells from it, you must craft the item yourself (the facility’s hireling can assist), and you must have all those spells prepared every day you spend crafting the item.

 ---